-Vandetanib: IQWiG assessed data subsequently submitted by the manufacturerOctober 1st, 2013 in Cancer /
+Vandetanib: IQWiG assessed data subsequently submitted by the manufacturerOctober 1, 2013 in Medicine & Health / Cancer

 Vandetanib (trade name: Caprelsa) has been approved in Germany since February 2012 for the treatment of adult patients who have a particular form of aggressive thyroid cancer.
 On the inclusion of additional study data subsequently provided by the drug manufacturer in the commenting procedure, the German Institute for Quality and Efficiency in Health Care (IQWiG) came to a different conclusion in an addendum: According to the findings, there is a hint of a minor added benefit in people aged under 65 years, but a hint of greater harm (lesser benefit) in older patients in comparison with standard therapy ("best supportive care").